 COA stands for Cost Of Attendance.
-This refers to the total college costs of attending the school and takes into consideration all possible expenses, including tuition fees, board and meals, text books, additional program fees and even the cost of transportation, parking and all other miscellaneous expenses.
+This refers to the total college costs of attending the school and takes into consideration all possible expenses, including tuition fees, board and meals, textbooks, additional program fees, and even the cost of transportation, parking, and all other miscellaneous expenses.
 This is not the final amount that you will have to pay.
 You will have to pay the net price, which is the COA minus any scholarships and grants you may be eligible for.

-You may not get the final figure yet, as the exact amount of scholarships or grants you are awarded will depend on the schools.
+You may not get the final figure yet.
+The exact amount of scholarships or grants you are awarded will depend on the schools.
 However, it will give you an estimate of how much you may have to borrow to attend that particular college.
 Is it worth it?
 That depends on the program you choose.
 If your major is one that pays well, it may be worth the larger loan amount as you will be able to pay it back after you graduate.
 On the other hand, if you know that starting salaries are low in your chosen field, you may want to shortlist colleges with a lower cost of attendance.

 Does the college offer the extracurricular activities I am looking for?

 College is more than just academics.
 The extracurricular activities matter too.
 If you are the kind of person who enjoys athletics, you want to make sure that the school you choose has a strong athletic program (or have these unique sports available).
-Same if you enjoy music, dance, debating or any other activity.
+Same if you enjoy music, dance, debating, or any other activity.

 What kind of campus do I prefer?

 A college located in a rural setting offers a completely different experience from one that is located in a big city.
-Studying in a rural college means more opportunities to participate in outdoor activities—think trekking, mountain biking, or just cycling around and exploring the area.
+Studying in a rural college means more opportunities to participate in outdoor activities.
+Think trekking, mountain biking, or just cycling around and exploring the area.

 Think about how you would like to spend your free time and eliminate those colleges that do not allow you to indulge in your favorite off-school activities.
 You will be spending the next few years of your life there, so the college fit and campus setting is an important factor.